shayan786-coder/FlashFuzz/README.md

 - Batch Size: Adjust the number of concurrent requests sent during fuzzing.
 (Default: 10 requests)
 - Interval between requests: Set a delay between each batch of requests to avoid overwhelming the target server (Default: 500ms).
 - Duplicate Response Filter: Enable this to filter out duplicate responses based on content length.
 This helps reduce noise in the results.
 (Default: 5 requests)
+- Wordlist: You can use the default wordlist or provide your own custom list.
+- Scan Ports: Checks a curated list of common service ports.
+You can use the default list or provide your own custom list.
+- Excluded Websites: List of websites where FlashFuzz should be inactive.
+Each entry should be on a new line.

 ## FAQ